Hamiltonian latent operators for content and motion disentanglement in image sequences: Experiments

-To evaluate the disentanglement, we use a classifier pre-trained on the task of action prediction, to evaluate the generated sequences.
+\textbf{Quantitative Evaluation} We use a pretrained action prediction classifier for evaluating disentanglement.
+The architecture is provided in Table~\ref{tab:classifierEval} of Appendix.
 To begin with, we draw a starting position and momentum from a prior distribution and use a dynamical model to unroll the trajectory in the phase space.
-Next, we sample the content variable $\zBRV$ from real sequences and combine it with position variables to generate the sequence.
+Next, we sample the content variable $\zBRV$ from real sequences and combine it with position variables to generate image sequences.
 We report the performance of the classifier in predicting the action from these generated sequences.
-This score gives us a measure of how well a model can keep the motion intact with the modified content variable.
-We also report intra-Entropy $H(y|\xBRV)$ and inter-Entropy $H(y)$ score using the same classifier to evaluate the diversity of generated sequences. $H(y|\xBRV)$ gives a measure of closeness of generated sequences to the real sequences and $H(y)$ gives a measure of diversity of generated sequences~\cite{he2018probabilistic}.
-The results are reported in part (a) of Table~\ref{tab:disentscores}.
-Our model outperforms the other approaches on the MUG dataset and is comparable with S3VAE on sprites.
-One reason for the improvement is that we explicitly associate every action with a unique subspace.
-This split allows our model to achieve separability of the dynamics and hence avoids the possibility of any mixing or ambiguity of action in the motion space.
-The results on sprites are comparable; we attribute this to the simplicity of classes in sprites that results in high performance across all models.
+The score is a useful measure of the model's tendency to keep the motion intact with the modified content.
+We use the same classifier to report the intra-Entropy $H(y|\xBRV)$ and inter-Entropy $H(y)$ that estimates the diversity of generated sequences. $H(y|\xBRV)$ measures the closeness of generated sequences to the real sequences, and $H(y)$ measures the diversity of generated sequences~\citep{he2018probabilistic}.
+The two scores can be combined together to obtain inception score (IS)~\cite{salimans2016improved} a commonly used evaluation criterion for the diversity of generated samples(\textbf{IS} $= \exp(\HBRV(\yBRV) - \HBRV(\yBRV|\xBRV))$~\cite{barratt2018note}).
+The results are reported in Table~\ref{tab:disentscores}.
+We observe \textit{HALO} outperforms the baselines on the MUG and is comparable with S3VAE on sprites.
+This improvement results from explicitly associating an action with a unique subspace that allows separability of the dynamics and avoids any mixing or ambiguity of action in the motion space.
+The results on sprites are comparable; we attribute this to the simplicity of sprites' classes that result in high performance across all models.
+We want to remark that our formulation is not constrained by action variables $\uBRV$.
+Table~\ref{tab:disentscores} also describes the results for an unconditional version on the MUG~\citep{aifanti2010mug} that significantly outperforms the baseline.
+The details of the unconditional model are provided in Appendix~\ref{asec:extnresults}.
+The benefit of incorporating action variables $\uBRV$ is that it allows controlled generation of sequences, as demonstrated in Figure~\ref{fig:imgtoseq}.